-Housing provision will be made on the sites allocated on the Proposals Map and in accordance with the guidelines in Table HSG2.
-In respect of the major greenfield allocations, (H2-1, H2-2 and H2-3) sites may only be brought forward following the preparation of a master plan or development brief which ensures the new development integrates with the town and respects the living conditions of existing residents on the urban edge.
+Housing provision will be made on the sites allocated on the Proposals Map and follow the guidelines in Table HSG2.
+In respect of the major greenfield allocations, (H2-1 and H2-2) planning applications should be accompanied by a master plan or development brief that demonstrates how the new development integrates with the town and respects the living conditions of existing residents on the urban edge.